Case Study

 Product Design

-Making abstract environmental assets understandable
+Making abstract environmental assets usable

 Platform Structure